DATA-DOG/fastroute/README.md

 ### Trailing slash or fixed path redirects

-In cases when your API faces public, it might be a good idea to redirect with corrected request URL.
+In cases when your API faces public, it might be a good idea to redirect with corrected request URL if user makes a simple mistake.

-This would even fix trailing slash, case mismatch and cleaned path all at once.
+This fixes trailing slash, case mismatch and cleaned path all at once.
+Note, we should follow some specific rule, how we build our path patterns in order to be able to fix them.
+In this case we follow **all lowercase** rule for static segments, parameters may match any case.

 ``` go
 package main